okeeffed/cheat-sheets/COMP3520-OS/3-Threads.md

 The kernel is not aware of the existence of threads
 - Only schedule the process as a unit and assigns a single execution state to that process

+## Disadvantages of ULT

+In a typical OS many system calls are blocking
+- as a result, when a ULT executes a system call, not only is the thread blocked, but all within the process are blocked

+In a pure ULT strategy, multithreaded applications cannot take advantage of multiprocessing.